j4qfrost/hello-rox/docs/_posts/2020-03-09-Check-Your-Assumptions.md

     );
 }
 ```
-This is still missing a size check, but when I go in to refactor everything, I'll make sure to add that check, but for PoC purposes, this is satisfactory.
+This is still missing a size check.
+I'll make sure to add that check in refactoring, but for PoC purposes, this is satisfactory.
 I did some minor cleanup and went to bed.

 ## Closing
 ### Lesson